naturalsciences/ears3-server/readme.md

 ```

 The build command is smart enough to start rebuilding only the steps that are not affected by the file change (so this is faster than the original build).

+## Installing the client

+The EARS client is a desktop application that interacts with this server.
+This is a java desktop installation, to be installed from [https://github.com/naturalsciences/ears/releases](here).
+The manual is [https://github.com/naturalsciences/ears/releases/download/3.0.1beta/Eurofleets+_D3.9_manual_ears3_client_webapp.pdf](here).